10 Unhelpful Christian Responses to Narcissistic Abuse: What to Say and Do Instead

 “You must stay in the marriage to demonstrate your belief that God can change anyone.”

-When a victim leaves their spouse and doesn’t stay in contact, some Christians believe the victim is ruling out any possibility of God changing their abuser.
+When a victim leaves their spouse and does not stay in contact, some Christians believe the victim is ruling out any possibility of God changing their abuser.
 Some go as far as to blame the victim for robbing their spouse of the hope they need to fuel the hard work of change.
-However, a victim leaving doesn’t prevent an abusive spouse from working toward change.
+However, a victim leaving does not prevent an abusive spouse from working toward change.

 A helpful response is to support a victim’s decision to limit or end contact.
-Don’t question their faith or obedience to God simply because they are not currently in touch with their abuser.
+Do not question their faith or obedience to God simply because they are not currently in touch with their abuser.

 #3

 “Are you sure it was abuse?
-I’ve never seen them be abusive.”
+I have never seen them be abusive.”

 Many victims report that other Christians are still minimizing emotional abuse and responding differently than they would if it was physical abuse.
 Some have faced intense questioning about the abuse with the intent to find ways to minimize it.
 People might ask,